finos/perspective/docs/md/js.md

 ```

 `@finos/perspective-viewer` has a dependence on [`monaco-editor`](https://microsoft.github.io/monaco-editor/),
-which itself depends on severl CSS assets.
+which itself depends on several CSS assets.
 If your webpack config uses a
 loader for `"*.css"` or similar, you may need to exclude `monaco-editor` from
 this loader to prevent double-encoding: